 Batch is Dead, Long Live Batch

-To borrow a line from the salute to new kings, as an “old” batch application may die, “modern” batch applications spring up to replace them.
-That is because a batch approach makes a whole lot of sense for many scenarios.
+To borrow a line from the salute to new kings, as “old” batch applications may die, “modern” application workflow orchestration applications spring up to replace them.
+That is because a batch approach makes a whole lot of sense for many scenarios, no matter what you call it.
+Recall Shakespeare’s line “A rose by any other name would smell as sweet”.
 Below are a few examples.

 - Purchase: Let’s say one of the items purchased reduces inventory below a certain threshold.
 Let’s also assume the goods have to be packaged and then shipped by a pre-determined courier or delivery company.
 Or perhaps the inventory is held by another supplier and that other company will package and ship the goods.